Vinchenso/tailwind_practice/README.md

-# Tailwind CSS Webpack Starter Project
+# Teaching myself how to use Tailwind CSS

-This is an example of a super simple Webpack setup for using [Tailwind CSS](https://tailwindcss.com).

 To get started, clone the project and install the dependencies: